hapijs/lab/README.md

 ];
 ```

+## Extending the linter

+**lab** uses a shareable [eslint](http://eslint.org/) config, and a plugin containing several **hapi** specific linting rules.
+If you want to extend the default linter you must:

+1. Add `eslint-plugin-hapi` and `eslint-config-hapi` as dependencies in your `package.json`.
+You must add both the plugin and the config because eslint treats them as peer dependencies.
+For more background, see [eslint/eslint#3458](https://github.com/eslint/eslint/issues/3458) and [eslint/eslint#2518](https://github.com/eslint/eslint/issues/2518).

+2. In your project's eslint configuration, add `"extends": "eslint-config-hapi"`. eslint will automatically infer the `eslint-config-`, so technically you can just write `"extends": "hapi"`.

+Your project's eslint configuration will now extend the default **lab** configuration.

 ## Ignoring files in linting
 Since [eslint](http://eslint.org/) is used to lint, you can create an `.eslintignore` containing paths to be ignored:
 ```